-So, because I did write my book, I went and created this website.
+So, because I did write and self-publish a book, I went and created this website.
 And then I realized I needed a name for it.

 I agonized.
 I lay awake at night.
 I scribbled a page full of ideas, one worse than the next.
 What, I thought, could convey something about myself and still be snazzy enough so as not to be boring?

-What I ended up with is my name, plain and simple.
-Melusine.
+What I ended up with is simply my name, Eva Melusine Thieme.
 Very creative, huh?

 Well, what it lacks in creativity, it gains in background.
-You might not believe this, but until recently it had never occurred to me to Google my own name.
-Melusine.
+You might not believe this, but until recently it had never occurred to me to Google my given name (and the one I’ve always gone by): Melusine.
 I spent most of my life trying not to think about it, or why my parents had insisted on saddling me with it.
 Could they not foresee the kind of burden it would be on a child?
 That other kids would make fun of me when I was the only one with that name in the entire school?
 Or rather, the entire country.
 Or universe, it seems like.
 After life on four continents and throughout as many decades, I have never once met another person with the name of Melusine.

 When you’re a kid and your name rhymes with a lot of stuff, you’re doomed.
 It’s one thing if other kids make fun of your name, but mine seemed to inspire teachers too.
 Melusine, in German, rhymes perfectly with a collection of words, like limousine, sardine, Waschmaschine (washing machine) and Quatschmaschine (yacking machine – this last one a creation by my teacher alluding to my propensity to, ahem, talk a lot during class).
 I never forgave my parents for sticking that name onto me, in what I can only think must have been a drunken stupor (or, given it was the 60s, a high of a different nature).